Exclusive: Saudi king tipped the scale against Aramco IPO plans

 While King Salman has the final say on policy, he has given great authority to his son, who is known as MbS.

-After assuming powers as defense minister and chief of the royal court in January 2015, MbS launched a war in Yemen, adopted a more assertive stance toward arch-rival Iran, and implemented a diplomatic and trade boycott of Qatar.
+After assuming powers as defence minister and chief of the royal court in January 2015, MbS launched a war in Yemen, adopted a more assertive stance towards arch-rival Iran, and implemented a diplomatic and trade boycott of Qatar.

 Taking the reins of a powerful new economic council, he set out to tighten state spending, grow the private sector and win foreign investment.